-Billion Hirk will will define Bounty to Soldiers!
-THE "Bounty Land Bill" having become a law, the undersigned will devote their attention to procur- ing the bounty for all persons who are entitled thereto.
+BLACK HAWK WAR.
+Bounty to Soldiers!
+T'HE "Bounty Land Bill" having become a law, the undersigned will devote their attention to procur-ing the bounty for all persons who are entitled eto.
 We have received the full instructions from Washington and are prepared to make out the necessary papers.
+The law gives a Bounty to all persons who ave served in any of the wars for a period of more than thirty days.
+McGREGOR & PARKER.
+Davenport, Oct.
+10th, 1850. nov2-16tf Davenport Gazette, July 31, 1851.

-The law gives a Bounty to all persons who BOUNTY LANDS.
-"HE undersigned are prepared to obtain Bounty Land Warrants, under a late act of Congress, granting Bounty Lands to all officers, musicians, or privates, whether regulars, volunteers, rangers, or militia, who served in the war of 1812, (unless they have heretofore received Bounty Lands;) also to officers and soldiers in any of the Indian wars since 1790, and to the commissioned officers who served in the war with Mexico.
+BOUNTY LANDS.
+HE undersigned are prepared to obtain Bounty Land Warrants, under a late act of Congress, granting Bounty Lands to all officers, musicians, or privates, whether regulars, volunteers, rangers, or militia, who served in the war of 1812, (unless they have heretofore received Bounty Lands;) also to officers and soldiers in any of the Indian wars since 1790, and to the commissioned officers who served in the war with Mexico.
 Office in the Court House, Fort Madison.
 EDWARD JOHNSTONE.
-J. M. REID. nov2-16tf Fort Madison, Iowa Statesman , December 14, 1850. --- --
+J. M. REID.

+Fort Madison, Iowa Statesman, December 14, 1850.